popdemtech/smartsite/walkthrough/2_Basics/README.md

 ## README.md

-This section covers implementing key building blocks for creating a web application.
+This section covers implementing the key building blocks of a web application.

 * The webserver
 * The view layer
+* A deployed environment
 * User authentication
 * Databases
 * Environment variables
-* A deployed environment

 The section concludes with building a full-stack feature using all of the covered components.